 We can learn to develop the habit of gratitude and positive mindedness, because when we do that we will begin to see daily miracles happening, small or big it will be according to our faith, and expectations.
 Things begin to change when we shift our mindsets to express gratitude and become positive minded people.

 When we have a habit of gratitude we set ourselves for abundant thinking and mentality.
 We set ourselves for limitless thinking and possibilities.
 I wish I knew about this really long-time ago.
 Often times we wait until things are really bad in our lives and situations to take the initiatives.
-But sometimes the best way to learn is through our experiences.
+Some of us we learn best through our experiences.

 The habit of gratitude is a game changer.
 It can transform your lack to good luck.
 Maybe you thought you had small, but when dig deep through gratitude, you find out ‘man, I am so blessed.’
 I never thought I was this blessed.